plirof/gptscripts/README.md

 # gptscripts
-test scripts made with the
+test scripts made with the help of chatgpt